 When using a CD-ROM drive, the CD that contains the software you want to install must be mounted.
 Mounting is done automatically by Inst when using a local CD-ROM.
 The user executing Inst must have root privileges in order for it to be able to mount the CD.
-When using a remote CD-ROM, the mounting is done by the command cdinstmgr(1).
-To verify that the CD is mounted, use the df(1) command below.
+When using a remote CD-ROM, the mounting is done by the command cdinstmgr (see the cdinstmgr(1) reference page).
+To verify that the CD is mounted, use the df command, below (see the df(1) reference page).
 If you are using a local CD-ROM, escape to a shell.
-If you are using a remote CD-ROM, give the command on the installation server.
+If you are using a remote CD-ROM, enter the command on the installation server.